zhiqiwong/zhiqiwong.github.io/index.md

 ### Contact us

-If you have any questions regarding privacy while using the Apps, or have questions about our practices, please contact us via email at:wongzhiqi2000@outlook.com
+If you have any questions regarding privacy while using the Apps, or have questions about our practices, please contact us via email at: wongzhiqi2000@outlook.com